mjeanroy/junit-servers/docs/02-2-jetty-jupiter.md

   // The custom configuration that will be used to start the embedded jetty server.
   @TestServerConfiguration
-  static EmbeddedJettyConfiguration configuration = EmbeddedJettyConfiguration.build()
+  static EmbeddedJettyConfiguration configuration = EmbeddedJettyConfiguration.builder()
     .withPath("/app")
     .withPort(8080)
     .withProperty("spring.profiles.active", "test")